mautrix/docs/bridges/general/end-to-bridge-encryption.md

 but will work in encrypted rooms.
 If you also set `default: true`, the bridge will automatically enable encryption in new portals.

+If your homeserver is configured to forcibly enable encryption in rooms, you must also set `default: true` in the bridge config.
+Force-enabling encryption on the server side will not notify the bridge, so unless the bridge enables encryption by default, the bridge will not find out that encryption was enabled.

 You should **not** set `appservice: true` at the moment, as the Synapse implementation is still incomplete and has not been tested with the bridges.